thedeveco/thedeveco.com/content/register.md

 # Big News for Developers!

-**Join the devEco as we kick off December with a celebration of Windows on Arm and exciting events for developers worldwide!**
+**Join the devEco for some of our exciting monthly developer events!**

 ---